 Senior Emma Desrosiers is cordially occupying the position of Assistant Editor-in-Chief for her second year on staff.
 In her free time, Emma enjoys playing field hockey on her club team, hanging out with her friends and family, and listening to music.

 Dillon Tufts has been on staff for two years.
-Last year he was a sports editor and this year is the Sports Executive.
+Last year he was a sports editor and this year is the Sports chief.
 Dillon spends a lot of his free time hanging out with his friends or playing sports.
 He currently plays football and lacrosse for LHS.

 Comments (0)